THE AMAZING 2001 FLOOD!

 6:30 pm, little did I suspect what was

-However the skies were ominously dark.
+However I could see the skies were ominously dark.
 I recalled with a frown the

 huge rains of the previous Tuesday that had devastated our